SimonBlanke/Hyperactive/README.md

 ##### How many iterations?

 The number of iterations should be low for your first optimization to get to know the iteration-time.
-For the <b>iteration-time'</b> you should take the following effects into account:
+For the <b>iteration-time</b> you should take the following effects into account:
-- A k-fold-crossvalidation increases evaluation-time like training on k-1 times on the training data
+- A <b>k-fold-crossvalidation</b> increases evaluation-time like training on k-1 times on the training data
-- If you lower cv below 1 the evaluation will deal with it like a training/validation-split, where cv marks the training data fraction.
+- If you lower <b>cv below 1</b> the evaluation will deal with it like a training/validation-split, where cv marks the training data fraction.
 Therefore lower cv means faster evaluation.
-- Some optimizers will do (and need) multiple evaluations per iteration:
+- Some optimizers will do (and need) <b>multiple evaluations</b> per iteration:
   - Particle-swarm-optimization
   - Evoluion strategy
   - Parallel Tempering
-- The complexity of the machine-/deep-learning models will heavily influence the evaluation- and therefore iteration-time.
+- The <b>complexity</b> of the machine-/deep-learning models will heavily influence the evaluation- and therefore iteration-time.
-- The number of epochs should probably be kept low.
+- The <b>number of epochs</b> should probably be kept low.
 You just want to compare different types of models.
 Retrain the best model afterwards with more epochs.

 ---